 While there is a Christmas celebration at Hollywood Studios (Flurry of Fun) and Mickey’s Very Merry Christmas Party at Magic Kingdom, there’s no simple “Christmas at Epcot” event.

 Instead, Epcot seizes on its international and festival talents to throw together the Epcot International Festival of the Holidays, celebrating various holidays (including Christmas) from around the world!
+The festival is essentially a holiday transformation of the World Showcase, along with select areas of Future World.
+There is unique holiday food, decorations, entertainment, and merchandise.

 Festival of the Holidays Food Offerings